 Having a chronic condition or surgery that affects the gastrointestinal (GI) tract can put you at risk of SIBO.
 Certain diseases and chronic conditions can also increase your risk, including:

-See your doctor if you have any of the symptoms of SIBO.
+See a doctor if you have symptoms of SIBO.
 Your doctor will ask about your symptoms and medical history.
 They’ll also do a physical examination, which may include palpating, or gently feeling, your abdomen.
 They may also order blood, fecal, or other tests.

 A breath test is a common test for diagnosing SIBO.
 Excess bacteria in the small intestine can lead to the release of the gases hydrogen and methane, which can be identified through a breath test.
 This test is noninvasive and can be performed at home or in a doctor’s office.